ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The `OpenBase()` function is as specified in {{!HPKE, Section 6.1}} for the ciphersuite indicated by the HPKE configuration.

-### Batch Validation {#batch-validation}

-When the Leader receives a `Query` in the request from the Collector during collection initialization ({{collect-init}}), it must first check that the batch determined by the query can be collected.
-The Helper performs the same check when it receives a `BatchSelector` in the request from the Leader for its aggregate share ({{collect-aggregate}}).

-First, the Aggregator checks if the request (the `CollectionJobReq` for the Leader and the `AggregateShareReq` for the Helper) identifies a valid set of batch buckets ({{batch-buckets}}).
-If not, it MUST abort the request with `batchInvalid`.

-Next, the Aggregator checks that the number of reports in the batch is equal to or greater than the task's minimum batch size.
-If not, then the Helper MUST abort with error `invalidBatchSize`.
-The Leader SHOULD wait for more reports to be validated and try the collection job again later.

-Next, the Aggregator checks if any of the batch buckets identified by the request have already been collected.
-If so, it MUST abort with "batchOverlap".

-Finally, the batch mode may define additional batch validation rules.

 # Batch Modes {#batch-modes}

 This section defines an initial set of batch modes for DAP.
 New batch modes may